Growth Booster: Get More 5-Star Reviews

 If the customer leaves positive feedback on your survey, you can send an automated email asking them to leave you a review.
 Simple!

 HubSpot has a customer satisfaction survey tool you can use for this purpose.
 It allows you to create an NPS email that asks the customer how likely they are to recommend your company to a friend or colleague, on a scale of one to ten.
 If the customer chooses a number greater than 9 (which are considered “promoters” of your business), you can follow up with your review request email, which is added in the “automation” section of the tool.
+If you'd like to learn how to set this up, check out our article on How To Create A Net Promoter Score Survey.

 This process also works with a simpler satisfaction survey, which asks the customer to provide an estimate of their experience—for example negative, neutral, or happy.
 There's plenty of free and paid software that provides this feature.